top of page

 Description

-The clouded leopard was previously considered a single species but has recently been divided into two based on molecular (mitochondrial DNA, microsatellites and chromosomal) and morphological (pelage and craniodental) analyses.
-The mainland clouded leopard (Neofelis nebulosa) occurs in South-east Asia on the mainland, the Sunda clouded leopard (Neofelis diardi) only inhabits the islands Sumatra and Borneo.
-Before this division into two species, there were four subspecies of N. nebulosa described: Neofelis nebulosa diardi inhabiting Borneo, Sumatra and the Batu Islands (now N. diardi), N. n. macrosceloides occurring in Bhutan, Burma, India and Nepal, N. n. nebulosa recorded in Cambodia, China, Laos, Peninsular Malaysia, Thailand and Vietnam, and N. n. brachyura endemic to the island of Taiwan.
-The data currently available does not support the distinction of any subspecies of the Mainland clouded leopard and it is therefore considered as a monotypic species.
+The clouded leopard was previously considered a single species but has recently been divided into two based on molecular (mitochondrial DNA, microsatellites, and chromosomal) and morphological (pelage and craniodental) analyses.
+The Mainland clouded leopard (Neofelis nebulosa) occurs on the South-east Asian Mainland, while the Sunda clouded leopard (Neofelis diardi) inhabits only the islands of Sumatra and Borneo.
+Prior to this division into two species, four subspecies of N. nebulosa were described:

 Borneo forest B Cranke.jpg